strimzi/proposals/052-cruise-control-api-users.md

 ### Supporting `ADMIN` role

-If we were to support developers to create Cruise Control API users with the `ADMIN` role, those users would have access to potentially destructive cluster operations.
+If we were to support advanced users to create Cruise Control API users with the `ADMIN` role, those users would have access to potentially destructive cluster operations.
 For example, an API user with the ADMIN role would be able to execute a rebalance operation while the Strimzi Operator is in the middle of performing a rolling update of the Kafka brokers.

 For the above reasons, this proposal advocates for disabling the creation of API users with `ADMIN` roles for now.

-We can always enable the `ADMIN` role at a later date with a caveat in the documentation so that advanced developers could experiment with Cruise Control write operations at their own risk.
+We can always enable the `ADMIN` role at a later date with a caveat in the documentation so that advanced users could experiment with Cruise Control write operations at their own risk.

 ### Cruise Control user custom resource